 Besides, Michelle Yeoh

 I’m a long time fan.
-It’s the primary reason I looked forward to the movie.
+It’s the primary reason I looked forward to Crazy Rich Asians.
 She can tell stories with her eyes, and she does so in this movie.
 Her complexity is another reason the disapproving-mother trope goes beyond cliché.
 It’s always delicious tension when the “bad guy” isn’t entirely wrong.
 (I yearn for the day CBS releases Star Trek Discovery on DVD.)

-For the record.
-My work-in-progress, Because I Said So, already included Mahjong as part of Kesa Sapiro’s social network.
+For the record: Because I Said So already included Mahjong as part of Kesa Sapiro’s social network.
 I was jazzed that I’d learned enough about the game to understand the significance of certain plays and how they underscored the scene’s main points.